deeco/k8s-elk-vagrant/README.md

 ## Installation and setup

 To run setup clone repo and browse to root directory and run setup.sh from command line, this should run the following.
-- run setup.sh from root directory
+- run setup.sh from root directory , this will take approx 10-45 mins depending internet speeds resources and if vagrant images need to be downloaded for virtualbox and docker requirements.

 This will do the following